 This week – the second of John Ruskin’s three suggested things that are necessary to be happy in your work – are you doing too much of it?

 I’d love to hear your thoughts or what you notice as you start to consider whether you’re doing too much work … come and share your thoughts in the comments

 Week one – What is life for and in what manner would you like to live it?

 Then a week each on John Ruskin’s three things considered necessary to be happy in our life’s work

 Week two – you must be fit for it

 Week three – you must not do too much of it

 Week four – you must have a sense of success in it.

 “Not a not a doubtful sense, such as needs some testimony of others for its confirmation, but a sure sense, or rather knowledge, that so much work has been done well, and fruitfully done, whatever the world may say or think about it.”

-Could you do with a gentle move towards thriving?
+If you could do with a gentle move towards thriving,

 I’ve been working with a group for over a year in this way to make significant shifts through simply bringing our attention consistently to the things we’d like to change.
 It’s a gentle, kind way of bringing about change.
 No push, struggle, determination or hard work has been required.